Kenneth C. Griffin: Political contributions

-In a 2012 interview, Griffin said that people should be able to make unlimited contributions to politicians, but that these contributions should be public.
+In a 2012 interview, Griffin said that people should be able to make unlimited contributions to politicians, but that the contributions should be public.

-Griffin has made political donations to conservative political candidates, parties, and organizations such as American Crossroads and the Republican Governors Association.
+Griffin has made political donations to conservative political candidates, parties, and organizations, such as American Crossroads and the Republican Governors Association.

 During the 2010 United States elections, Griffin donated $721,600 to federal candidates and political committees.
-Except for a $2,400 contribution to then United States Senate Committee on Banking, Housing, and Urban Affairs Chairman Chris Dodd, all of the contributions were to Republicans.
+Except for a $2,400 contribution to then United States Senate Committee on Banking, Housing, and Urban Affairs Chairman Chris Dodd, all the contributions were to Republicans.
+During the 2012 election cycle, Griffin contributed around $1.1 million to Restore Our Future, a pro-Romney super PAC.

-In December 2015, Griffin endorsed Marco Rubio for the 2016 Republican presidential nomination and stated that he planned to donate millions to a pro-Rubio super PAC.
-Before this endorsement, Griffin had donated $100,000 each to three super PACs supporting Rubio, Jeb Bush, and Scott Walker for the GOP nomination.
+Griffin contributed $2 million to the Freedom Partners Action Fund, a Republican-aligned super PAC backed by Charles and David Koch, in November 2015.
+The next month, Griffin endorsed Marco Rubio for the 2016 Republican presidential nomination.
+He gave $5 million to a pro-Rubio super PAC.
+Before this endorsement, he had donated $100,000 each to three super PACs supporting Rubio, Jeb Bush, and Scott Walker for the nomination.

-Griffin was the biggest donor to Rahm Emanuel's campaign for second term as Mayor of Chicago.
+Griffin was the biggest donor to Rahm Emanuel's campaign for reelection as mayor of Chicago.

+Griffin was one of the primary backers of Future 45, a pro-Trump super PAC.
 After Trump won the 2016 Republican nomination, Griffin did not contribute to his campaign.

 In 2017, he contributed $20 million to the campaign of Governor of Illinois Bruce Rauner.

-In March 2020, Griffin contributed $1 million to the 1820 PAC created to support the re-election bid of U. S. Senator Susan Collins in Maine.
-In late 2020, Griffin donated another $500,000 to the 1820 PAC.
+In March 2020, Griffin contributed $1 million to the 1820 PAC created to support the reelection of U.S. Senator Susan Collins.
+In late 2020, he donated another $500,000 to the 1820 PAC.

 In 2020, Griffin donated $20 million to the Coalition To Stop The Proposed Tax Hike Amendment, a group opposing the Illinois Fair Tax in its 2020 referendum.
 Weeks later, he donated another $26.75 million to the coalition.
-Griffin later donated another $7 million to the group bringing his total contributions to $53.75 million.

-In 2020, Griffin donated $2 million to an anti-retention effort for Justice Thomas L. Kilbride, a democrat on the Supreme Court of Illinois.
+Griffin later donated another $7 million to the group, bringing his total contributions to $53.75 million.
+Also that year, he donated $2 million to an anti-retention effort for Justice Thomas L. Kilbride, a Democrat on the Supreme Court of Illinois.